complyancemarketing/belgium-scraper/README.md

 npm run dev
 ```

-4. Open your browser to `http://localhost:3000`
+5. Open your browser to `http://localhost:3000`

+**Important**:
-**Important**: The backend proxy server (Python Flask on port 3002) is required to bypass CORS restrictions.
-Without it, scraping will fail due to browser security policies.
+- The backend proxy server (Python Flask on port 3002) is required to bypass CORS restrictions.
+- Mistral AI API key is required for LLM-based content verification.
+- Without these, scraping will fail or return no results.

 ## Usage